johnagan/slack-payload/README.md

 # Slack Payload Wrapper

-A lightweight wrapper for Slack payloads to make working with events easier and consistent across events.
+A lightweight wrapper for Slack payloads to make working with events easier and consistent across schemas.

 ## Why?